 - Total failure of the battery.
 Rarely happens!

 The engine will not turn over.
 Oddly enough this failure might be repairable because if can be caused by a broken sense wire in the battery pack.
-(ODB code P3030 - Click on thepicture above to see wires.
+(ODB code P3030 - Click on the picture above to see the sense wires.
 There are tiny black arrows below the wires.)
 Toyota uses very small wires every two battery modules to sense the voltage and internal resistance in the pack.
 They break very easily but normally should not be exposed to any stress that will break them.
 It can also just be caused by the battery being too discharged.
-For example cranking the engine repeatedly when something is wrong with it.
+For example cranking the engine repeatedly when something is wrong with the engine.
 We can recharge such a battery in the Los Angeles Area.

 - Too much voltage variation throughout the pack.
 (ODB code P3006)